OpenCubicChunks/CubicChunks/README.md

 To be able to run the mod from within IDE.
 Then edit the generated run configurations and set `use classpath of module` to `CubicChunkc_main`
 Then refresh gradle project in IDEA.

-For development in Intellij IDEA the [MinecraftDev plugin](https://plugins.jetbrains.com/idea/plugin/8327-minecraft-development) is recommended.
+For development in IntelliJ IDEA the [MinecraftDev plugin](https://plugins.jetbrains.com/idea/plugin/8327-minecraft-development) is recommended.

 #### Other IDEs: